Terminal stage of highly viscous flow: Discussion and conclusions

 \subsection{Conclusions}

 The shear misfit model, describing the terminal stage of the highly viscous flow in terms of irreversible Eshelby or shear transformation zone relaxations, and the initial stage in terms of a Kohlrausch tail of reversible Eshelby shear relaxations, has been reformulated in a critical survey, also for the case of an additional secondary relaxation peak.
+The existence of a small Debye peak in dielectric data has been derived, together with a relation between adiabatic and isothermal compressibility changes at the glass transition.
 In the model, the crossover from irreversible to reversible Eshelby processes occurs at an Eshelby region lifetime which is a factor of eight longer than the Maxwell time.

-The model is applied to literature measurements of both shear relaxation and aging in squalane, a short chain polymer with a strong secondary relaxation peak.
+The model is applied to literature measurements of shear, dielectric, bulk, and aging relaxation in two vacuum pump oils and squalane, a short chain polymer with a strong secondary relaxation peak.
 The aging measurement shows the terminal stage of the highly viscous flow with unprecedented precision.
-The shear misfit model is able to reproduce this terminal stage with the lifetime extrapolated from the fit of the shear relaxation data.
-The finding demonstrates not only the validity of the irreversible Eshelby relaxation approach, but also the one of its Kohlrausch extension to reversible Eshelby processes, both essential elements of a future exact theory of highly viscous liquids.
+The shear misfit model is able to reproduce this precise measurement with the lifetime extrapolated from the fit of the shear relaxation data.
+The findings demonstrate not only the validity of the irreversible Eshelby relaxation approach, but also the one of its Kohlrausch extension to reversible Eshelby processes, both essential elements of a future exact theory of highly viscous liquids.